Flexible Representative Democracy: An Introduction with Binary Issues: Related Work

 The design of FRD is also largely based on work in probabilistic voting, binary aggregation, statistical decision theory, and computational social choice.
-In particular, work on the optimal weighting of experts \cite{baharad2012beyond,nitzan2017collective,grofman1983determining,nitzan1982optimal,ben1997optimal}, the Condorcet Jury Theorem \cite{grofman1983thirteen}, variable electorates \cite{feld1984accuracy,smith1973aggregation,paroush1989robustness}, and optimal committee sizes \cite{auriol2012optimal,karotkin2003optimum,magdon2018mathematical}.
+In particular, work on the optimal weighting of experts~\citep{baharad2012beyond,nitzan2017collective,grofman1983determining,nitzan1982optimal,ben1997optimal}, the Condorcet Jury Theorem~\citep{grofman1983thirteen}, variable electorates~\citep{feld1984accuracy,smith1973aggregation,paroush1989robustness}, and optimal committee sizes~\citep{auriol2012optimal,karotkin2003optimum,magdon2018mathematical}.
 In FRD, one can view the voter delegations as a pseudo-tie breaking mechanism for the representatives or, conversely, see the default distribution as a way to dampen the variance in the outcome which occurs in Direct Democracy when the sample of participating voters is small or biased.
-Another view is that electing representatives is analogous to a compression algorithm \cite{rodriguez2004societal}, which is the algorithmic version of John Adams's alleged intuition that the representatives should be a microcosm of the population (taken from \cite{alger06proxy}).
+Another view is that electing representatives is analogous to a compression algorithm~\citep{rodriguez2004societal}, which is the algorithmic version of John Adams's alleged intuition that the representatives should be a microcosm of the population (taken from~\citep{alger06proxy}).
 In this view, the delegations in FRD are a decompression mechanism where a higher delegation rate reduces the ``loss'' of representation.

-Our evaluations are similar to those of \cite{Skow15a}, however, in their approval model the quality of the committee is measured as the sum of the voter proportion being represented for each issue, while we focus only on the total number of issues correct according to DD.
+The recent works most similar to ours are that of \citet{pivato2020weighted}, \citet{soh2020approval}, and \citet{meir2021representative}, which each examine weighted representative voting systems in terms of their agreement with the voter majority.
+However, each considers weightings of representatives that are fixed across a set of binary issues.
+Our evaluations are also similar to those of~\citep{Skow15a}, however, in their approval model the quality of the committee is measured as the sum of the voter proportion being represented for each issue, while we focus only on the total number of issue outcomes in alignment with the voter majority.